amanzi/landing-page-test/README.md

 ### Assets

-- Images under `assets/images` will be pre-processed for fast loading and dynamic sizes
-  - Images under `content/gallery` will be auto-populated into the image gallery
-- All other assets (videos, BibTex files, etc) should go under `static`
+- All assets (videos, BibTex files, etc) should go under `static`

+### Images

+- All images should go under `assets/images`, except those being used in a photo gallery.
+- Photo gallery images go under `static/photo-gallery`.
+- Photo gallery images will also need a thumbnail image to improve loading times.
+- `brew install imagemagick`

 ### Videos